harmonydata/harmonydata.github.io/content/en/discovery/impairment-datasets-and-studies.md

 An example of a few datasets available on Impairment include:

-**Dataset 3967**: A longitudinal study of children with developmental disorders of arithmetical ability, the project provides insights into the disproportionate difficulty in the acquisition of arithmetical facts and tables among children of normal intelligence with no known medical history of relevance.
+* **Dataset 3967**: A longitudinal study of children with developmental disorders of arithmetical ability, the project provides insights into the disproportionate difficulty in the acquisition of arithmetical facts and tables among children of normal intelligence with no known medical history of relevance.

+* **Dataset 2264**: This dataset provides a comprehensive perspective on the psychological and social difficulties faced by teenagers with congenital cerebral palsy or spina bifida with hydrocephalus.
+It aims at understanding the factors associated with their adjustment and assesses the adequacy of available services.

+* **Dataset 1989**: If you're investigating more general data on disability, this Disability Supplemental Questions Dataset offers a wealth of information.

 ## What data sources does Harmony Discovery connect to?